mactat/framed/README.md

 ### Project Structure Definition

-FRAMED allows you to define the desired structure of your project using a YAML-based configuration file.
+Framed allows you to define the desired structure of your project using a YAML-based configuration file.
 The configuration specifies the required files and directories that should exist in the project.

 ### Root-level Requirements